 Posted by Willy Franzen on December 29, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I don’t mind flying; in fact, I kind of enjoy it–especially on smaller planes.
 Unfortunately, it’s not often that you can hop in a 6 seater and get a sweet view for the entire flight.
 Usually you are crammed into a 150-seater and spend most of the time looking at clouds.
 I guess most people are more comfortable with that, but not me.
 When I’m flying I’m not particularly brand conscious, so I mostly choose my airline by who has the cheapest fare.
 That means that I end up on flying all different airlines, but I’ve never flown Allegiant.
 They’re a low-cost carrier and travel company based in Enterprise, NV.
 They travel to 75 destinations with a fleet of 75 MD-83s and MD-87s.
 All of Allegiant’s routes begin or end in one of 9 hubs: Bellingham, WA; Los Angeles, CA; Las Vegas, NV; Phoenix, AZ; Myrtle Beach, SC; Orlando, FL; Tampa Bay, FL; Fort Myers, FL; and Fort Lauderdale, FL.